-Component Description Minimum Verification MAJOR Increments when there are any backward-incompatible changes in functionality, file formats, client network formats or configuration; or when deprecated functionality is removed.
-May introduce major new functionality or include internal improvements that introduce major behavioral changes.
-Megacert MINOR Increments when functionality is added in a backwards-compatible way, or when functionality is deprecated.
+Component Description Minimum Verification MAJOR AJOR Increments when there are any backward-incompatible changes in func- Megace tionality, file formats, client network formats or configuration; or when deprecated functionality is removed.
+May introduce major new function- ality or include internal improvements that introduce major behavioral changes.
+MINOR Increments when functionality is added in a backwards-compatible way, Megacert or when functionality is deprecated.
 May include internal improvements, including internal improvements that introduce minor behavioral changes or changes to network formats used only by the AMPS server (such as replication).
-Megacert MAINTENANCE Increments with standard bug fixing and maintenance.
-May introduce behavioral changes to fix incorrect behavior, to enhance performance, or to enable a feature to work as intended.
+MAINTENANCE Increments with standard bug fixing and maintenance.
+May introduce be-Kilocert havioral changes to fix incorrect behavior, to enhance performance, or to enable a feature to work as intended.
 May include internal enhancements that do not introduce behavioral changes.
-Kilocert HOTFIX A release for a critical defect impacting a customer.
-A hotfix release is designed to be 100% compatible with the release it fixes (that is, a release with same MAJOR.MINOR.MAINTENANCE version).
+HOTFIX A release for a critical defect impacting a customer.
+A hotfix release is Cert designed to be 100% compatible with the release it fixes (that is, a release with same MAJOR.MINOR.MAINTENANCE version).
 May introduce behavioral changes to fix incorrect behavior.
 May document previously undocumented features or extend surface area to improve usability for existing features.
-Cert TIMESTAMP Proprietary build timestamp. (does not af- fect verifica- tion level) TAG Identifier that corresponds to precise code used in the release. (does not affect verification level)
+TIMESTAMP Proprietary build timestamp. (does not a fect verification level) TAG Identifier that corresponds to precise code used in the release. (does not af- fect verifica- tion level)